lucidrains/audiolm-pytorch/README.md

 - [ ] abstract out conditioning + classifier free guidance into external module or potentially a package
 - [ ] add option to use flash attention
 - [ ] simplify training even more within AudioLM class
-- [ ] handle when generating semantic tokens, that last logits may not be necessarily the last in the sequence given unique consecutive processing

 ## Citations